andrezwicky/imgui/docs/FAQ.md

 You may write your own one-liner wrappers to facilitate user code (tip: add new functions in ImGui:: namespace from your code).
 - Dear ImGui applications often need to make intensive use of strings.
 It is expected that many of the strings you will pass to the API are raw literals (free in C/C++) or allocated in a manner that won't incur a large cost on your application.
-Please bear in mind that using `std::string` on applications with large amount of UI may incur unsatisfactory performances.
+Please bear in mind that using `std::string` on applications with a large amount of UI may incur unsatisfactory performances.
 Modern implementations of `std::string` often include small-string optimization (which is often a local buffer) but those are not configurable and not the same across implementations.
-- If you are finding your UI traversal cost to be too large, make sure your string usage is not leading to excessive amount of heap allocations.
-Consider using literals, statically sized buffers and your own helper functions.
-A common pattern is that you will need to build lots of strings on the fly, and their maximum length can be easily be scoped ahead.
+- If you are finding your UI traversal cost to be too large, make sure your string usage is not leading to an excessive amount of heap allocations.
+Consider using literals, statically sized buffers, and your own helper functions.
+A common pattern is that you will need to build lots of strings on the fly, and their maximum length can be easily scoped ahead.
 One possible implementation of a helper to facilitate printf-style building of strings: https://github.com/ocornut/Str This is a small helper where you can instance strings with configurable local buffers length.
 Many game engines will provide similar or better string helpers.